googleapis/google-api-dotnet-client/README.md

 # NuGet Packages

-To make it easer for you to develop with the Google APIs using the Google API client Library for .NET we have released a number of NuGet packages.
+To make it easier for you to develop with the Google APIs using the Google API client Library for .NET we have released a number of NuGet packages.
 The libraries published by Google are owned by [google-apis-packages](https://www.nuget.org/profiles/google-apis-packages).

 # API-specific Libraries